ralphmodales/monochora/README.md

 Monochora works by:

+1. **Input handling**: Accepts both local file paths and URLs (HTTP/HTTPS)
+2. **URL processing**: Downloads GIFs from URLs to temporary files when needed
-1. Decoding GIF frames using the `gif` crate
+3. **GIF decoding**: Decodes GIF frames using the `gif` crate
-2. Converting each frame to ASCII art based on pixel brightness
+4. **ASCII conversion**: Converts each frame to ASCII art based on pixel brightness
-3. Preserving original dimensions and aspect ratios by default
+5. **Dimension preservation**: Preserves original dimensions and aspect ratios by default
-4. Either displaying in terminal, saving to text file, or rendering to a new GIF
+6. **Output generation**: Either displays in terminal, saves to text file, or renders to a new GIF

 The ASCII conversion process maps pixel brightness to appropriate ASCII characters, with either a simple or detailed character set.
 For colored output, it includes ANSI color codes for terminal display or renders characters with their original colors into a new GIF.